crownstone/website/integrations/59-alexa-faq.md

-{% include snippets/faq-begin ref="faqGAlexaLocalization" question="How do I turn on just the lights?" %}
+{% include snippets/faq-begin ref="faqGAlexaOnlyLights" question="How do I turn on just the lights?" %}

 The Alexa app allows you to define which Crownstones are lights.
 See this [page](https://www.amazon.com/gp/help/customer/display.html?nodeId=GWWP73LAN988JVAF) for more information.
 Once that’s set up, you can place those Crownstones in the **same room** as the Alexa within the Alexa app.
 If you tell Alexa *“turn on the lights”* it will turn them on for you.